prrvchr/HyperSQLOOo/README.md

 ### What has been done for version 1.0.1:

 - Fixed [bug 156511][33] occurring when using the com.sun.star.embed.XStorage interface.
-The workaround is to use the copyElementTo() method instead of moveElementTo().
+The [workaround][34] is to use the copyElementTo() method instead of moveElementTo().
+Versions of LibreOffice 7.6.x and higher become usable.

 ### What remains to be done for version 1.0.1: